Learn

 What are some techniques whales can use to manipulate markets?

 Whale Wall Spoofing: A whale places a large order to buy or sell a specific cryptocurrency, without ever intending for the trade to be executed.
-Traders who see these large orders may panic into making buy/sell decisions.
+This may cause panic reactions through the crypto market.

 Wash Trading: A whale rapidly buys and sells an asset to make transaction volume for a specific cryptocurrency go up, creating the illusion of high activity and high demand.

-Disseminating False Information: Whales and other market manipulators may spread false information on forums and social media.
+Disseminating False Information: Whales and other market manipulators may spread false information on forums and social media (also known as FUD).
 This misinformation can lead to price movements that benefit the manipulators.

-Understanding these tactics is crucial, because it can help you identify potential manipulation and position yourself accordingly.
+Understanding these tactics is important because it can help you identify potential whale manipulation.

 In conclusion